LuminousSpace150/LuminousSpace150/README.md

 - 👀 I’m interested in most things data science, analytics, web development and learning new technologies.
 - 👨‍💻 Created projects using Python, Excel, Tableau.
 - ⚙️ Like to learn and constantly improve ways to do things differently and efficiently.
-- 🌱 I’m currently learning SSIS, Power BI and Google Cloud Platform.
+- 🌱 I’m currently learning Power BI, Data Modelling and Advanced Python.
 - 📫 Reach me on: https://www.linkedin.com/in/aaron-gonsalves-r136a1

 <!---